blueOkiris/aios-theme/README.md

-# aios-theme
+# aios-themer

-Source to install default user themes and AppImages for AIOS
+## Description

+aios-themer provides a systemd timer that will try to install initial theme files for nvim, zsh, i3, and xfce4-panel if they do not exist already.